kohkimakimoto/essh/website/content/docs/en/tasks.md

 * `privileged` (boolean): If it is true, runs task's script by privileged user.
 If you use it, you have to configure your machine to be able to be used `sudo` without password.

-* `disabled` (boolean): If it is true, this task does not run and is not displayed in tasks list.

 * `hidden` (boolean): If it is true, this task is not displayed in tasks list.

 * `targets` (string|table): Host names or tags that the task's scripts is executed for.